GermanMT/mongodb_nvd_clone/README.md

 ## How does it work?

 This repository solves this problem by creating an automatic clone on a MongoDB database that the developer has already initialised.
+This command also create an index for the own id extracted from NVD (cve:id, cpe_match:matchCriteriaId and cpe:cpeNameId).
 This is done using the command:

 ```
 python3 main.py clone [your_mongodb_uri] --nvd_api [your_nvd_api_key]
 ```

 You can also create a cron job that is triggered every two hours, which keeps your local database in sync with the NVD database.
+I recommend using it right after using the clone command.
 Using this command:

 ```
-python3 main.py synchronise_job [your_mongodb_uri] --nvd_api [your_nvd_api_key]
+python3 main.py sync [your_mongodb_uri] --nvd_api [your_nvd_api_key]
 ```

 This commands requires the uri of the initialised MongoDB database and an optional NVD API [key](https://nvd.nist.gov/developers/request-an-api-key).
 Although the API key is optional, using it will make the cloning and sync process go 5 to 6 times faster.